HPV vaccination in Japan: Media coverage and civic perspectives

 Journalist Naoko Iwanaga of BuzzFeed Japan documented the experiences of mothers navigating HPV vaccine decisions amid government silence and media confusion.
 Her reporting highlighted the lack of individualized notifications, the emotional burden of vaccine hesitancy, and the role of misinformation in shaping public perception.

 Iwanaga also covered the defamation lawsuit against Dr. Riko Muranaka, noting the chilling effect on scientific journalism and the broader media silence that followed.
 The work of Dr. Riko Muranaka received international attention and was cited in discussions about vaccine communication and public trust.
-Iwanaga's reporting was widely circulated among healthcare professionals and policy advocates in Japan, and she later stated that her coverage of HPV vaccine issues contributed to her departure from a major newspaper.

 Minpapi (short for "Minna de shirou HPV project") is a non-profit initiative founded in 2017 by gynecologist Kanako Inaba.
 The organization aims to promote accurate public understanding of HPV infection and vaccination through physician-supervised articles, social media outreach, and policy advocacy.
 Minpapi has collaborated with municipalities, media outlets, and digital platforms to address gaps in vaccine awareness, especially among young women who missed routine vaccination due to the suspension of proactive recommendation.

 In 2023, Minpapi partnered with the Florence Group to launch a campaign titled "HPV vaccine for boys too," offering free vaccinations to boys aged 9–18 in selected clinics.
 The initiative highlighted gender disparities in vaccine access and called for public funding of male vaccination.

-In a 2025 narrative review published in Vaccines, researchers analyzed the sociopolitical roots of HPV vaccine hesitancy in Japan.
-The review identified three major contributing factors: prolonged governmental suspension of proactive recommendations (2013–2022), intensified media sensationalism, and insufficient direct communication from healthcare providers.
+In a 2025 narrative review published in Vaccine, researchers analyzed the sociopolitical roots of HPV vaccine hesitancy in Japan.
+The review identified three major contributing factors: prolonged governmental suspension of proactive recommendations (2013–2021), intensified media sensationalism, and insufficient direct communication from healthcare providers.
 The authors cited citizen-led outreach efforts such as the Minpapi project as key responses to this institutional silence.

-A 2021 study published in *Vaccine* by researchers including Takahiro Kinoshita and Michael R. Reich of Harvard Kennedy School analyzed the decline in HPV vaccine confidence in Japan.
+A 2021 study published in Vaccine by researchers including Takahiro Kinoshita (木下喬弘) and Michael R. Reich of the Harvard T.H.
+Chan School of Public Health analyzed the decline in HPV vaccine confidence in Japan.
 The authors attributed the drop in coverage to a combination of sensationalized media reports, delayed government response, and erosion of public trust.
 They emphasized that rebuilding vaccine confidence requires transparent communication and stronger engagement between health authorities and the public.

+In a 2025 survey conducted by the Japan Cancer Society with 5,788 respondents, HPV vaccination experience increased across all age groups compared to the previous year’s survey.
+Regarding the reasons for receiving the HPV vaccine, the most common response overall was “because information about the HPV vaccine was provided by the national or local government,” cited by 38.8% of respondents.
+Whereas negative opinions were more prevalent in the previous survey, positive opinions ranked highest in this survey.
+As for consultation behavior, the largest proportion of respondents reported that they had not consulted anyone, followed by 36.7% who consulted their mothers.